bethlindenbaum/movie-night-matcher/README.md

 3. Calls TMDB `/discover/movie` with those providers.
 4. Returns several catalog sets to the browser.
 5. Keeps the TMDB API token on the server.

+### Genre browsing

+The **Genres** page presents a featured recommendation followed by a horizontally scrollable row for every TMDB movie genre.
+Selecting **View all** opens a responsive grid for that genre.

+Genre grids request additional TMDB result pages automatically as the user approaches the bottom.
+Internal pages are connected to browser history, so the browser's Back and Forward buttons work as expected.
+A floating jump-to-top button makes long result sets easier to navigate.

 ### Streaming availability